Co-dfns/Co-dfns/docs/MANUAL.md

 Name | Description
 ---- | -----------
-name | The name of the binding as a character vector type | The type of the binding as an integer (¯1: Unbound, 0: Array, 1: Function)
+name | The name of the binding as a character vector type | The type of the binding as an integer (¯1: Unbound, 0: Ambiguous, 1: Array, 2: Function)

 ## Error Reporting